Ford Ranger pickup - Engines, drive & performance

 Ford Ranger diesel engines

 Both versions of the 2.0-litre Ranger are pretty adept at towing, with between 420 and 500Nm of torque on tap.
-Whatever the engine the Ranger feels quite potent, although it's not as fast as its lighter 2.4-litre Mitsubishi L200 rival, while the V6 engines in the Volkswagen Amarok are also more refined.
+Whatever the engine the Ranger feels quite potent, although it's not as fast as its lighter 2.4-litre Mitsubishi L200 rival, while the larger V6 engines in the Volkswagen Amarok are also more refined.

 Although its towing limit isn’t any higher than the 3,500kg limit of the 168bhp 2.0-litre, the more powerful 210bhp version gives a greater feeling of confidence, thanks largely to a higher torque output.